20 Ways to Use Cold Pressed Virgin Coconut Oil

 3. Use Coconut Oil To Increase Metabolism

 Cold pressed virgin coconut oil is loaded with saturated fats and especially with lauric acid (45-50%), a type of medium-chain saturated fatty acid (MCT).
 Lauric acid is ketogenic, gut-friendly and a great source of quick energy.
 It may help metabolise fat-burning.
 This is because the body can rapidly metabolise MCTs due to their shorter carbon chains.
 Unlike long-chain fatty acids (LCTs), the body can quickly transport MCTs directly to the liver, bypassing the lymphatic system.
 The liver rapidly converts MCTs into energy and ketones, providing us with instant energy.
-Research also suggests that MCT can increase diet-induced thermogenesis, improve satiety and decrease energy intake and this may help induce weight loss and prevent weight gain or regain.
+Research by Clegg et al. (2013) also suggests that MCT can increase diet-induced thermogenesis, improve satiety and decrease energy intake, and this may help induce weight loss.

 How to use it to stimulate energy production?